 What Cybersecurity Insurance Does Not Cover

-Know that most cybersecurity insurance won't cover losses due to technical errors on your part.
+Know that most cyber insurance coverage may not extend to cover losses due to technical errors on your part.
 For example, if your company sells an app with a vulnerability that gets exploited by a hacker and causes damage, your company is liable -- cybersecurity insurance won't cover that.
-Likewise, insider threat damage is not covered, e.g., if your system administrator or other staff member with authorized system access does damage, whether intentional or inadvertent.
-Additionally, your business is not covered if you don't have sufficient security protections, policies, and standard operating procedures in place, especially if you were previously aware of a vulnerability and took no mitigation action.
+Likewise, insider threat damage is also not covered, e.g., if your system administrator or other staff member with authorized system access does damage, whether intentional or inadvertent.
+Additionally, cyber insurance for small businesses does not provide coverage if there are insufficient security protections, policies, and standard operating procedures in place, especially if previously aware of a vulnerability and no mitigation action was taken.

 Do You Need Cybersecurity Insurance?